-After graduating from Dartmouth High School, where he was the captain of the basketball team and a three year letterman in football, Jon went off to Harvard College.
-After graduating from Harvard with a degree in economics, Jon went to work in Washington, D.C. for a year, and remained there to attend law school at George Washington University.
-Upon graduation, Jon went to work as a federal prosecutor in the United States Department of Justice, having been selected to the prestigious Attorney General’s Honor Program, one of only five attorneys chosen from over 1,500 applicants.
-As one of the youngest federal prosecutors in the country, Jon successfully prosecuted violent crime cases in the District of Columbia, as well as major white collar crime cases.
+Jon went off to Harvard College, where he funded his tuition with financial aid and by working in factories and warehouses back home during the summers.
+After graduating from Harvard with a degree in economics, Jon went to work in Washington, D.C., and remained there to attend law school at George Washington University.
+Upon graduation, Jon began work as a federal prosecutor in the United States Department of Justice, having been selected to the prestigious Attorney General’s Honor Program, one of only five attorneys out of over fifteen hundred applicants in the Department’s Criminal Division.
+As one of the youngest federal prosecutors in the country, Jon successfully prosecuted both violent crime cases in the District of Columbia, as well as major white collar crime cases in various parts of the country.

-Three years later, Jon returned to Massachusetts, where he worked briefly at the Massachusetts Attorney General’s office prosecuting public corruption cases, and then left for private practice at a major Boston law firm.
-He then returned to the role of federal prosecutor as an Assistant United States Attorney in Boston.
-In the eight years since, Jon prosecuted cases in the areas of white collar crime, environmental crime, public corruption and violent crime.
-Many of his cases were of national and local importance, including his tenure as the prosecutor on the fugitive investigation for Boston mobster Whitey Bulger, and his prosecutions of:
+After three years, Jon returned to Massachusetts, where he worked briefly at the Massachusetts Attorney General’s office prosecuting public corruption cases, before leaving for private practice at a major Boston law firm.
+After paying off his remaining student loans, he returned to the role of federal prosecutor as an Assistant United States Attorney in Boston, in which he prosecuted cases in the areas of white collar crime, firearms, narcotics, environmental crime, and public corruption.
+Many of his cases were of national importance, including his service as the prosecutor on the task force searching for Boston mob boss James “Whitey” Bulger, as well as his prosecutions of:

 - The perpetrators of the Buzzards Bay Oil Spill;